Jay Parini: Writing career

-Novels
+Literary writing

-Parini has written eight novels, many of which are about the lives of literary icons, and narratives from his own personal life.
+Parini has written nine novels, many of which are about the lives of literary icons, and narratives from his own personal life.

 His 1990 international best-selling novel The Last Station is about the final months of Leo Tolstoy.
-It was translated into over thirty languages, and adapted into an Academy Award-nominated film (The Last Station) starring Helen Mirren, Christopher Plummer, James McAvoy, and Paul Giamatti.
-The film was released in December 2009.
+It was translated into more than thirty languages, and adapted into an Academy Award-nominated film released in December 2009.

+Borges and Me: An Encounter is a 2020 memoir by Jay Parini that recounts a road trip he took as a young man through the Scottish Highlands with the renowned Argentine writer Jorge Luis Borges.
+The book reconstructs decades-old conversations and events from memory, with Parini describing it as a "novelized memoir."

 Parini's historical novel Benjamin's Crossing was a New York Times Notable Book of the year in 1997.
 It is about the Jewish critic and philosopher Walter Benjamin, and his escape over the Pyrenees from Nazi occupied France into Spain.
-Michael Lackey notes, "Parini brilliantly dramatizes one of Benjamin’s most important contributions to intellectual history, and it is this contribution that would pave the way for the biographical novel."
+Michael Lackey notes: "Parini brilliantly dramatizes one of Benjamin’s most important contributions to intellectual history, and it is this contribution that would pave the way for the biographical novel."

 The Passages of H.M.
 (2010) explores the literary great Herman Melville.

-His most recent novel is The Damascus Road: A Novel of Saint Paul (2019).